 This was so exciting!
 On, Saturday, May 25th from 4-6pm, we had a party to thank those who had funded the campaign.
 Party planning is a project unto itself, but after working so hard on the Kickstarter and waiting and watching as it was fully funded, drinks and music were a much-needed respite!

 If you’re planning to fund your book through a Kickstarter, a party is a great idea.
 To organize my event, I started by securing a space.
 Automatic Studios is an airy, open art gallery space that’s hip and kid friendly!
 The goal was to open up the space for drinks, dancing, and celebrating the book’s completed funding.
+We had the opportunity for an amazing entertainment addition; my friend Jessica Harris at Oracle Acts performed her Digital Secretaries act where people asked a question about their life and she channeled wisdom to answer.
 I then used Eventbrite to create a digital invite where people could get all the basic info and RSVP.

 At the outset, I wasn’t sure how many people would attend because the party was over Memorial Day Weekend and many of my friends were out of town.
 However, in the end, I was pleasantly surprised that we sold out the 70 RSVPs.
 And the event was a huge success!
 Even though it was a ‘thank you’ party, we raised over $800 that day to help fund publication of the book!